 Base salary is designed to compensate our NEOs for their roles and responsibilities and to provide a secure level of guaranteed cash compensation.
-We have employment agreements with Mr. Reed and Mr. Fioravanti (and Mr. Westbrook had an employment agreement prior to his resignation) that provide for a minimum base salary.
+We have employment agreements with Mr. Reed and Mr. Fioravanti that provide for a minimum base salary.
 We have severance agreements with Mr. Chaffin, Mr. Lynn and Ms. Hutcheson that do not provide for any minimum base salary.